-Dave Mitsky's Celestial Calendar for July 2018
+Dave Mitsky's Celestial Calendar for August 2018

 All times, unless otherwise noted, are UT (subtract four hours and, when appropriate, one calendar day for EDT)

 8/1 The astronomical cross-quarter day known as Lammas or Lughnasadh occurs today; Venus is at the descending node through the ecliptic plane at 17:00; asteroid 4 Vesta is stationary at 23:00

 8/2 A double Galilean satellite shadow transit begins at 20:18

 8/4 The Moon is 4.7 degrees south-southeast of Uranus at 1:00; Last Quarter Moon occurs at 18:18; the Moon is 1.2 degrees north of asteroid 3 Juno, with an occultation occurring in far northern Canada, northeastern Greenland, Scandinavia, western Russia, and eastern Europa, at 23:00

 8/5 The Curtiss Cross, an X-shaped clair-obscur illumination effect located between the craters Parry and Gambart, is predicted to be visible at 7:34

 8/6 Venus crosses the celestial equator and enters the southern hemisphere at 2:00; the Moon is 8.9 degrees south-southeast of the bright open cluster M45 (the Pleiades or Subaru) at 3:00; a double Galilean satellite shadow transit begins at 9:16; the Moon is 1.1 degrees north of the first-magnitude star Aldebaran (Alpha Tauri), with an occultation occurring in far northern Canada, most of Greenland, Svalbard, central Russia, and Mongolia, at 19:00; Jupiter is at eastern quadrature at 23:00